 We waited until Julia told us she was ready to travel to Guatemala to meet her foster family and birth family.
 It was always an option for her.
 But to be honest, there was no burning desire on Julia’s part.
 She’s a typical teenager, more concerned with ACT scores and going to college than exploring her roots.

 So why now?

 Julia is going to college next year.
-So call it a Rite of Passage.
+We thought of this journey as a rite of passage.